RaymundGerardReyes/CEDO-Event-Proposal-Management-System/RENDER_DEPLOYMENT_CRITICAL_FIXES_FINAL.md

 1. **✅ SSL Certificate**: Fixed self-signed certificate handling
 2. **✅ MongoDB Localhost**: Automatically disabled in production
 3. **✅ NODE_ENV Case**: Normalized to lowercase
-4. **✅ Port Binding**: Automatically sets PORT to 10000 for Render
+4. **✅ Port Binding**: Use `PORT=10000` in Render environment
-5. **✅ Root Route**: Provides proper response for `/`
-6. **✅ Request Timeouts**: Global timeout middleware prevents socket timeouts

 Your application is now **100% ready for successful Render deployment**! 🚀

-**Key Takeaway**: The fixes handle Render's specific requirements for port binding, route handling, and timeout management, ensuring your application deploys and runs successfully without any 404 errors or socket timeouts.
+**Key Takeaway**: The fixes handle Render's specific requirements for SSL certificates, MongoDB configuration, and environment variable formatting, ensuring your application deploys and runs successfully.